 This project combines worship space with facilities needed for education and social functions of an established congregation.
 The 9,300 sq.ft. facility includes sanctuary, choir, vesting area, meditation/chapel room, community hall, administrative offices, classrooms, nursery room, and kitchen.

-In order to meet the congregation’s limited, fixed construction budget, the architect and designer worked closely with the structural engineer and the general contractor to develop strategy for constructing the entire building from wood structural elements.
+In order to meet the congregation’s limited, fixed construction budget, the architect and structural engineer worked closely with general contractor to develop strategy for constructing the entire building from wood structural elements.

 RPP Architects assisted several congregations in additions, alterations and maintenance of sacred spaces.